Modern History Playlist

 Prelims Strategy Tips

-The Civil Disobedience Movement formally began with Gandhi’s 11 demands (January 1930) and the historic Salt March (March–April 1930).
-The demands covered economic relief, civil liberties, and social justice.
-When Viceroy Lord Irwin ignored them, Gandhi launched the Salt Satyagraha, making salt tax the symbol of colonial exploitation.
+The Civil Disobedience Movement (CDM) formally began with Gandhi’s 11 demands (January 1930) and the historic Salt March (March–April 1930) .
+The demands strategically synthesized economic grievances into a unified political appeal.
+When Viceroy Lord Irwin ignored them , Gandhi launched the Salt Satyagraha, making the salt tax the central symbol of colonial exploitation and national defiance.

-The Civil Disobedience Movement formally began with Gandhi’s 11 demands (January 1930) and the historic Salt March (March–April 1930).
-The demands covered economic relief, civil liberties, and social justice.
-When Viceroy Lord Irwin ignored them, Gandhi launched the Salt Satyagraha, making salt tax the symbol of colonial exploitation.
+The Civil Disobedience Movement (CDM) formally began with Gandhi’s 11 demands (January 1930) and the historic Salt March (March–April 1930) .
+The demands strategically synthesized economic grievances into a unified political appeal.
+When Viceroy Lord Irwin ignored them , Gandhi launched the Salt Satyagraha, making the salt tax the central symbol of colonial exploitation and national defiance.

 | Aspect | Details |